WEDNESDAY, SEPTEMBER 2, 2015

 "It doesn't give me any satisfaction to think that my concerns will be validated by my grandchildren's generation.
 I would love to be wrong in everything.
 My grandchildren are my stake in the near future, and it's my great hope that they might one day say, 'Grandpa was part of a great movement that helped to turn things around.'" — David Suzuki

 I would say the same, dittohead that I am, though my "great hope" would differ.
 His is a possible future but it may not the most likely.
-I can envision my grandchildren saying many things, but none are likely to think of a great movement that turned things around because I see no evidence and have no reason to think things will (probably) be turned around before the wall cometh.
-The worm may turn, but humans will most likely do what they have done before.
+I can envision my grandchildren saying many things, but none are likely to think of a great movement that turned things around.
+I see no evidence and have no reason to think things will (probably) be turned around before the wall cometh.
+Humans will most likely do what they have done before.
 We could have hit the brakes before hitting the wall (maybe if we had slammed them on in the 1970s), but no past empire has.
 Even now we could slam on the brakes to not hit the wall quite so hard, but why should we be different?
-A prosperous descent is obtainable for the price of an effort informed by love and understanding as alternative to chaotic collapse.

 It is entirely possible to imagine that among all past